Guides

 Key Features

-• 24g weight — slightly heavier than the typical beginner recommendation, which suits players who prefer a more substantial feel and a dart that carries momentum
+• 24g weight — a touch heavier than typical beginner picks.
+Suits players who prefer a dart with some substance

-• MvG point protector — a premium accessory not included with most darts at this price, protects your dart points when not in use
+• MvG point protector — premium extra that most darts at this price don't include.
+Keeps your points sharp when stored

-• Winmau Prism Delta flights — high-quality flights with vibrant MvG green branding that provide excellent stability in flight
+• Winmau Prism Delta flights — quality flights with MvG green branding.
+Fly straight and look good doing it

 ✅ Pros

-• Designed by the greatest player of all time
+• Designed by the greatest player in the sport's history

-• MvG point protector included — nice premium touch
+• Point protector is a nice premium touch

-• Mid-range price for a player edition dart
+• Good price for a player edition dart

 ❌ Cons

-• Only available in 24g — no lighter options for beginners who prefer a lighter dart
+• Only available in 24g — no lighter option if that's too heavy for you

 💲